Departure Doula Services

 Professional non-medical physical, emotional, and spiritual support for the person who is dying and their loved ones before, during, and after death.

-Talk About It Tuesdays will provide a safe space to talk about matters related to death, dying, doulas, hospice, living well, holistic care or anything that pertains to death and dying and grief.
-While it has long been proven that planning and preparing for death leads to a more peaceful and “good” death, talking about death can also help us live a better life.
+Talk About It Tuesdays will be a discussion group for a Death TV club – like a book club, but for television shows.
+A lot of television shows tackle death and death-adjacent topics.
+This club will watch these shows that explore some complicated and sensitive topics and discuss them together.
+The discussions will provide a safe space to talk about matters related to death, dying, and grief.
+Discussing these topics surrounded by the comfiness of pop culture and entertainment can help alleviate some of the dread about these topics and lead to healing and relief of death anxiety.
+While it has long been proven that planning and preparing for death contributes to a more peaceful and “good” death, talking about death can also help us live a better life.